ghi-electronics/Documentation/software/due/language.md

 next
 return
 ```

-The above "function" can be called from inside *Immediate* mode as an example
+The above "function" can now be called from inside *Immediate* mode as an example.
+Make sure to switch to immediate mode!

 ```basic
 >a=5